bsc-mem/Mess-benchmark/CPU/Actual-hardware/RISC-V/README.md

 While the kernels for all RISC-V platforms are identical, the workflow for each platform is slightly different for the following reason:

 - Different platform support different hardware counter monitoring tools.
-For example, Intel VTune and PCM only support Intel platform.

 - Even with the same hardware counter monitoring tool, different runtime and sysadmin can provide or limit different access level to the hardware counter.
 For example, a system with SLRUM is different from a system with PJM batch submission support.